ibm-cloud-docs/satellite/link-endpoints.md

 If you use the {{site.data.keyword.satelliteshort}} console to create an endpoint, the destination protocol is inherited from the source protocol that you select.
 To specify a destination protocol, use the CLI to create an endpoint and include the `--dest-protocol` flag in the `ibmcloud sat endpoint create` command.
 {: note}

-**UDP, TCP, and TLS**
+**TCP and TLS**

-If your destination resource does not require requests with a specific HTTP or HTTPS host name header, or can accept direct requests to its IP address instead of its host name, use the UDP, TCP, or TLS protocols. {{site.data.keyword.satelliteshort}} Link uses the same protocol as the request to transfer the request packet to the destination.
+If your destination resource does not require requests with a specific HTTP or HTTPS host name header, or can accept direct requests to its IP address instead of its host name, use the TCP or TLS protocols. {{site.data.keyword.satelliteshort}} Link uses the same protocol as the request to transfer the request packet to the destination.

 **HTTP and HTTPS**